 Lesley is a certified trainer through the Certification Council for Professional Dog Trainers.

 Currently, animal trainers are not required to hold any certification to practice in the United States.
 However, we have chosen to go through these extra steps to better supply you with the best service possible.

 Are you a behavior consultant?
 What does a pet behavior consultant do?

-Yes, all of us have been consulting on serious pet behavior issues for several years, and both Allie and Emily are Certified Dog Behavior Consultants through the International Association of Animal Behavior Consultants.
+Yes, all of us have been consulting on serious pet behavior issues for several years, and our team holds a variety of certifications though credentialing organizations.